jafri101/jafrilabs/README.md

 🔗 [brandlab.pages.dev](https://brandlab.pages.dev/)

 ### 🎥 DeclassifiedYT
-An autonomous AI documentary pipeline that turns a research topic into an upload-ready long-form video with no human step in between — including FACT LOCK, a source-verification layer that checks every AI-generated claim against a real document before it reaches the script.
+An autonomous AI documentary production pipeline that takes a topic through research, scripting, narration, visual assembly, metadata, and final production with no human step in the middle.

+**FACT LOCK** is the verification layer: every AI-generated claim must trace back to a real source document before it can enter the script.
+Unverifiable claims are blocked rather than passed through.

+The system also includes multi-model routing to balance output quality against AI/API cost, a post-publish feedback loop using YouTube analytics, and Cloudflare-based licensing for self-hosted deployments.
 🔗 [Case study](https://jafri101.github.io/declassifiedyt-casestudy/)

 ### 🏥 MedPipe
+An AI medical-education pipeline adapted from the DeclassifiedYT architecture, with controlled generation and source accuracy treated as core system requirements.

-An AI-powered medical education pipeline built on the same core architecture as DeclassifiedYT, with a server-side prompt backend that keeps proprietary logic protected while AI calls route through the customer's own API key.
+The core prompt logic remains server-side while AI calls are routed through the customer's own API key.
+The system is packaged as a native desktop application so non-technical operators can use it without interacting with the underlying code.
 🔗 [Case study](https://jafri101.github.io/medpipe-casestudy/)

 ### 🍽️ FoodMood